crowdsourcing-class/crowdsourcing-class.github.io/assignments/wa3.md

 - What are the quality concerns, and how does the company do quality control?
 - How does the company benefit from user contributions?

+Turn in a short writeup (~ 1 page) answering these questions by <b>Wednesday, September 25</b>.
+Your presentation slides are due on the day you give your presentation.